surbhiguptasai/CapstoneProject/README.md

 - Search restaurant near any location
 - Get links to restaurant websites that have further details about menu, timings etc.
-- Get restaurant ratings that helps user in picking restaurant of their choice.
+- Get restaurant ratings that help the user in picking a restaurant of their choice.
-- Get average cost and Cuisine details to users that helps users for their restaurant choice.
+- Get average cost and Cuisine details to users that help users for their restaurant choice.

 ## Getting started